EVPN-VXLAN Configuration

 - Leaf/Spine configuration: Assign IP addresses to leaf/spine links.

-- Underlay configuration: Establish OSPF underlay to support EVPN-VXLAN overlay data plane and control plane.
+- Underlay configuration: Establish OSPF underlay to support the EVPN-VXLAN overlay data plane and control plane.

 - EVPN configuration: Establish Layer 2 EVPN mapping of VLANs to VXLAN Network Identifiers (VNIs).

-When the Guided Setup is complete, configuration details for computing host onboarding and external fabric connectivity are required:
+When the Guided Setup is complete, additional configuration details for host onboarding, external fabric connectivity, testing, and multicast are required:

 - Layer 3 services within overlays.